informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 	- The _pathsuffix_ MAY join additional tables to the path and MAY project from these tables as well as the table bound to the `S` table alias.
 	- The _pathsuffix_ SHOULD reset the path context to `$S` if it has joined other tables.
 - `"selector_ux_mode"`: The display mode for the recordedit input field when this table is part of a foreignkey relationship as the `outbound` table.
 Supported values are `"facet-search-popup"` and `"simple-search-dropdown"`, with `"facet-search-popup"` being the default.
 Currently only supported in `entry` contexts.
+- `"bulk_create_foreign_key_candidates"`: Use this property to control the bulk selection of foreign key values in `entry/create` context when there is a prefill query parameter.
+Supported value is an array of foreign key `names` in the format of `[['table_name', 'foreign_key_name'], ...]`.
+This will override the `bulk_create_foreign_key` property defined in the display annotation.
+Currently only supported in `entry/create` context.

 It is not meaningful to use `page_markdown_pattern`, `row_markdown_pattern`, and `module` in for the same _context_.
 If they co-exist, the application will prefer `module` over `page_markdown_pattern` and `page_markdown_pattern` over `row_markdown_pattern`.